 A 4.4Kw solar photovoltaic array was installed on June 3 2011, providing more power than a fairly gluttinous household can use.
 It was replaced in November 2019.
 A solar battery and inverter system was added on July 12 2017 and rejigged in November 19 also because the power companies have us all over a barrel.
-If I ever get another electricity bill I'll cut the property off the grid.
+Cutting the property off the grid is the ultimate aim.
 There's a whole new meaning to 'gridlock' here.
 Budgeting for an electric vehicle eventually.

 With community power company Enova (brilliant).
 The June 2020 quarterly power bill was $16.20, of which $14 or so was GST.
 GO figure.

 The property has water tank capacity of 73000 litres, a permanent creek with pumping rights, a dam and two sink holes.

 The property is for friends and layabouts, boasting fruit trees and bush food.
 The resident wallabies provide endless entertainment.
 Platypus and echidna at the creek underscore the property's environmental credentials.
 The spring glow-worms light up the earth banks.
 In summer there are bioluminescent fungi in the cracks of the verandah.